rahgirrafi/ros2_control_blink/README.md

 Interested users who are experience with arduino should be able to customize the code to make it usable for their fucntion.

-As micro_ros cannot be run on low resource devices like Arduino Uno or nano, serial communication is a very simple yet effective way for them to communicate with ROS 2 interface.
+As micro_ros cannot run on low resource devices like Arduino Uno or nano, serial communication is a very simple yet effective way for them to communicate with ROS 2 interface.